Electric Vehicles Initiative

 The EV30@30 campaign was launched at the 8th CEM in June 2017 with the goal of accelerating the deployment of electric vehicles with a target of at least 30 percent new electric vehicle sales by 2030.
 The campaign currently totals 11 member countries and 29 supporting companies and organisations.

-The campaign will support the market for electric passenger cars, light commercial vans, buses and trucks (including battery-electric, plug-in hybrid, and fuel cell vehicle types).
-It will also work towards the deployment of charging infrastructure to supply sufficient power to the vehicles deployed.
+The campaign supports the market for electric passenger cars, light commercial vans, buses and trucks (including battery-electric, plug-in hybrid, and fuel cell vehicle types).
+It also works towards the deployment of charging infrastructure to supply sufficient power to the vehicles deployed.

 Government Fleet Declaration

-Recognising the importance of reducing carbon emission in the transportation sector, eight major nations – Canada, China, France, Japan, Norway, Sweden, the United Kingdom and the United States – signed a Government Fleet Declaration, pledging to increase the share of electric vehicles in their government fleets and calling for other governments to join them.
+Recognising the importance of reducing carbon emission in the transportation sector, eight major nations – Canada, China, France, Japan, Norway, Sweden, the United Kingdom and the United States – signed a Government Fleet Declaration in November 2016, pledging to increase the share of electric vehicles in their government fleets and calling for other governments to join them.